 - All staff members must receive an outline of expected behaviour and the company’s values.
 This should tie in with training exercises and hiring practices.
 Further, this will ensure that all staff have the correct skills for their position.

 Trust defines a company’s culture.
-To develop trust, a business must earn it over time through a series of targeted actions, and learn to communicate well across all channels.
+To develop trust, a business must earn it over time.
+This can be done through a series of targeted actions, and learn to communicate well across all channels.
 Further, the company must place trust in its employees, customers, and partners.
 Combined, these actions will lead to long-term business success.

-Click here, to learn more about our values and the importance we place on ensuring that Fonseka Innovations is a trustworthy company.
+Click here, to learn more about our values.
+Even more, the importance we place on ensuring that Fonseka Innovations is a trustworthy company.